sap-tutorials/Tutorials/tutorials/hana-dbx-create-schema/hana-dbx-create-schema.md

 ### Create and populate tables

-1. Create tables that represent a basic hotel administration system by running the SQL statements below in a SQL Console connected to USER1 in the schema of HOTEL.
+1. Create tables that represent a basic hotel administration system by running the SQL statements below in a SQL console connected to USER1 in the schema of HOTEL.

     ```SQL
     --CONNECT USER1 PASSWORD Password1;